-We have a problem.
 Many people are frustrated in their relationships because they feel unheard and undervalued.
 So as a result, what do they do?
-They simply exist, and as such, they never experience the life-giving power of true connection.
-Too many professional relationships¾let alone friendships and romantic relationships¾fail to experience the convergence of fluid, effective communication through connection to a shared purpose and a sense of mutuality.
+They simply exist, and they never experience the life-giving power of true connection.
+Too many professional relationships—let alone friendships and romantic relationships—fail to experience the convergence of fluid, effective communication through connection to a shared purpose and a sense of mutuality.

 But it doesn’t have to be that way.

-There is a way, a proven method, to help you communicate with the people in your life in such a way that you’ll feel heard, understood, appreciated and taken seriously.
+There is a proven method to help you communicate with the people in your life in such a way that you’ll feel heard, understood, appreciated and taken seriously.
 And once you apply this method to your own life, you’ll be able to provide the same for others.

 The “I” style is the most outgoing, interactive, engaging, optimistic and enthusiastic of the four styles.
-Because they are bent toward being social, “I” personalities aren’t too focused on details or even working independently; they are fast-paced, results-oriented people.
+Because they are bent toward being social, “I” personalities aren’t too focused on details or even working independently; like “D” types they are fast-paced, results-oriented people.
 Collaboration is their middle name.
 Because they want to be well-liked, social rejection is their kryptonite.
-As such, confrontation and being direct is a challenge for them.
+As such, confrontation and being direct are a challenge for them.
 When it comes time to make decisions, their fear of being unpopular motivates them to include others in the decision-making process.
 Under stress, “I” styles can be seen as being too talkative, emotional and disorganized.
-Because of their optimism, they tend to over promise and lack follow-through.
-But their great success comes in being enthusiastic and high-spirited.
+Because of their optimism, they tend to over-promise and lack follow-through.
+But their great success comes from being enthusiastic and high-spirited.
 They are the ultimate motivational coach.
 They are phenomenal at generating group discussion, as well as new, creative ideas.
 Their innate ability to connect people creates a healthy, vibrant environment.

 Here’s some truth: Any strength overextended becomes a liability to our personality.
 Consider the following: A healthy “D” moves from being direct and a visionary to being pushy and insensitive.
 A healthy “I” moves from being interactive to being disorganized and impulsive.
 The best “S” personalities will be stabilizing, but under stress, they’ll become enabling and rescuing.
 And finally, the conscientious, detail-oriented, organized “C” will become overly critical, rigid and inflexible.